 In fact, even now downstream of DHs, they are still out there.

 This is also not to say that I think Severus Snape was [secretly] a nice man — he wasn’t.
-Nor that underneath it all he was even necessarily a good man, that hadn’t been proven then either, although it was pretty strongly suggested.
+Nor that underneath it all he was even necessarily a good man, that hadn’t been proven then either, although it was at least suggested.
 At any rate, it was sufficiently demonstrated that he generally ended up doing the right thing, for the right reasons, whatever spiteful comments he might make along the way.
 And it certainly does not mean that he wasn’t really a Dark wizard.

 Of course he was a Dark wizard!

 It has been obvious from the beginning of the series that Severus Snape was a Dark wizard.
 Which is to say, he was a student and practitioner of the Dark Arts.
 That’s the point.
 It is one of the biggest reasons why he was there in the cast of characters in the first place.
 Furthermore, he was already obviously, unequivocally, and intentionally “Dark” by the time he finished school.

 Even before that, actually.
 “Famous” for it, we’re told by Sirius Black (assuming we can trust anything we were ever told by him).
 The Ministry of Magic may discourage involvement in the Dark Arts, but it doesn’t actually do anything to try to stop such people — so long as they support the legitimate government and manage to control themselves.
 The Dark Arts, on their own account, are not illegal.